ungaro/evmpeek-cli/README.md

 ## Examples

-Examples for heimdall-rs modules are available in the [wiki]https://alpguneysel.com/sw/evmpeek-cli/examples).
+Examples for evmpeek-rs modules are available in the [wiki]https://alpguneysel.com/sw/evmpeek-cli/examples).

 ## Contributing